-When you’re working on cutting expenses the last thing you need is to miss important errors on your monthly bills.
+When you’re working on cutting expenses, the last thing you need is to miss fundamental errors on your monthly bills.

-Everyone has their ideal best way to pay monthly bills whether it’s by direct debit, credit card, cash or even the somewhat forgotten cheque.
+Everyone has their ideal way to pay monthly bills, whether by direct debit, credit card, cash, or even the somewhat forgotten cheque.

-Escaping interest is the name of the game to work towards debt freedom but in reality, not everyone does this.
+Escaping interest is the game’s name to work towards debt freedom, but in reality, not everyone does this.